Empirical Design in Reinforcement Learning: Dealing with Hyperparameters

 For example, imagine you combine TD's update rule with a momentum term.
 Does this still diverge on Baird's counterexample?
-If there is as yet no theory about convergence or divergence for TD with momentum, you might turn to experiments to obtain some insights.
+If there is no existing theory about the convergence of TD with momentum, you might turn to experiments to obtain some insights.
 Likely, we would start with the default hyperparameters for momentum (say setting the momentum term $\beta=0.9$).
 We find that this algorithm diverges!
-We test again with a different random seed and observe divergence; and again for another random seed, and again, and again\ldots After many such trials, we might conclude with high confidence that TD with momentum always diverges on this problem setting.
+We test again with a different random seed and observe divergence; and again for another random seed, and again, and again\ldots After many such trials, we might conclude with high confidence that TD with momentum always diverges on this environment.
 This conclusion, however, is limited by the choice $\beta=0.9$.
 Does this conclusion hold for $\beta=0.99$ or $\beta=0.1$?

-To provide evidence that TD with momentum does not converge in this problem setting---regardless of hyperparameter setting---we must carefully sweep a dense set of values of $\beta$ and show divergence for every tested value.
+To provide evidence that TD with momentum does not converge in this environment---regardless of hyperparameter setting---we must carefully sweep a dense set of values of $\beta$ and show divergence for every tested value.
 Without theory---or an infinite number of runs---we can never know with absolute certainty that TD with momentum always diverges.
-It is always possible that some untested random seed presents the data in exactly the right order such that TD with momentum converges, or possibly there is some perfect value of $\beta$ where TD converges on this problem setting.
+It is always possible that some untested random seed presents the data in exactly the right order such that TD with momentum converges, or possibly there is some perfect value of $\beta$ where TD converges in this environment.
 With empiricism, we accumulate a body of evidence which supports our claim; the more random seeds we test and the more hyperparameter values we sweep, the more convincing our body of evidence. \end{myexample}